CyrilleMesue/cyrillemesue.github.io/_pages/resume.md

 JANUARY 2020 - 1 MONTH
 * Gained experience handling the Centrifuge, PH meter, nano pipettes, microscope and FTIR.
 * Standardized solutions from weighed mass or a stock solution
-* Produced Gelatin and Chitosan composites with bio-active glass
+* Produced Gelatin and Chitosan composites with bioactive glass

 ### Education
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------